jpgreninger/protocolpp/models/pmicJEDEC301-2/README.md

 * Fault detection for OVM/UVM/OCM/UCM/BULK and temperature

+If you would like a fully functional SystemC model of this spec, you can find it in the paid version of Protocolpp®

 Rail configuratin to support the soft_start/stop idle times and soft_start/stop times for rails requires adding the ramp time to the idle time for the correct effect.
 For example, using the default values, the soft_start_time is 1ms with an idle of 2ms.
 To get the staggered rails ramp of D-B-A, add the ramp time of D to the idle time of B, etc. Here's an example from jrail::railcfg